HandBrake/HandBrake-docs/README.markdown

 The documentation is available in two public forms:

 - Published on the HandBrake website: [handbrake.fr/docs](https://handbrake.fr/docs/ "HandBrake Documentation")
-- Source files on GitHub: [github.com/HandBrake/handbrake-docs](https://github.com/HandBrake/handbrake-docs/ "HandBrake Documentation source files")
+- Source files on GitHub: [github.com/HandBrake/HandBrake-docs](https://github.com/HandBrake/HandBrake-docs/ "HandBrake Documentation source files")

 Most people should use the first resource, which is the official published documentation.
 If you want to learn how to use HandBrake, go there now!
 [Official HandBrake Documentation](https://handbrake.fr/docs/)

-If you're interested in contributing, please read [Contributing](contributing.markdown).
+If you're interested in contributing, please read [Contributing](CONTRIBUTING.markdown).